-2016 - 2017: Ready To Capitalize On Foreign Interest?
+2016-2017: Ready To Capitalise On Foreign Interest?

-As we detail below, the prospect of lifting international sanctions Iran has sparked considerable interest from investors around the world.
-However, for Iran to capitalise on that foreign interest, the domestic legal and financial frameworks will have to be in place on a timely manner.
-We believe that the return of private investment to Iran's infrastructure sector will be gradual and the pace will be determined by how successful the initial round of tenders is.
+As we detail below, the lifting of international sanctions in Iran has sparked considerable interest from investors around the world.
+However, for Iran to capitalise on that foreign interest, suitably robust domestic legal and financial frameworks will have to be in place in a timely manner.
+We therefore believe the return of private investment to Iran's infrastructure sector will be gradual and the pace will largely be determined by how successful initial tenders are.

 This is particularly the case for Public-Private Partnerships (PPPs); although PPPs have been used in Iran for water and social infrastructure projects, the model needs to be adjusted and updated for more complex projects such as those in the transport sector.
-The Iranian government is reportedly preparing the legal and financial frameworks for these contracts - the timing of such an endeavour will be critical to securing investment once sanctions are lifted.
-As with most emerging markets, developing Iran's PPP framework will be a trial and error process and developing the institutional maturity and expertise will take time.
+The Iranian government is reportedly preparing the legal and financial frameworks for these contracts - the timing of such an endeavour will be critical to securing investment in a post-sanction scenario.
+As with most emerging markets, implementing Iran's PPP framework will be a trial and error process and developing the institutional maturity and expertise will take time.
 Naturally, we expect the most challenging and costly infrastructure projects to take longer to materialise.